Roasted Garlic Guacamole with Habanero

 Substitutions and Variations

-Onions: You can use either red or white onions for this recipe, depending on your personal preference.
-Red onions add a slight sweet, mild flavor, while white onions provide a punchier, more pungent taste.
+- Onions: Choose red or white onions based on flavor preference.
+Red onions add mild sweetness, while white onions give a sharper, more pungent bite.

 More Mexican Recipes